-The audit firm shall establish appropriate quality control policies and procedures taking into consideration the risks of fraud and appoint the person responsible for quality control to address risks of fraud.
+The audit firm shall establish appropriate quality control policies and procedures taking into consideration the risks of fraud and appoint a person responsible for quality control to address the risks of fraud.

-2. Considerations of risks of fraud in the acceptance and continuance of audit engagement
+2. Consideration of risks of fraud in the acceptance and continuance of audit engagement

-The audit firm shall establish policies and procedures for the acceptance and continuance of audit engagement, which include the evaluation of risks relating to the acceptance and continuance of the audit engagement considering the risks of fraud as well as the review of such evaluation by the appropriate person outside the engagement team
+The audit firm shall establish policies and procedures for the acceptance and continuance of audit engagements, which include the evaluation of risks relating to the acceptance and continuance of the audit engagement considering the risks of fraud.
+The policies and procedures shall also require that the evaluation be reviewed by an appropriate department or person outside the engagement team.
+The review is required for the acceptance of all new engagements, however, depending on the risks identified, a review is not necessarily required for the continuance of an engagement.